Design Industry Insights that We Bet You Never Knew!

-This varies depending on various factors which include the client’s requirements and timelines.
+This varies depending on various factors, which include the client’s requirements and timelines.
 The amount of time to design and processes involved in making them differ for every product.
 They also require prior research.
-For example, for POS display design requests, it is essential to do research on POS displays in supermarkets, convenience stores, and retail outlets.
+For example, for POS display design requests, it is essential to research POS displays in supermarkets, convenience stores, and retail outlets.
 Next, the advantages and disadvantages are weighed to see its feasibility.
 Lastly, these findings will be used to establish a solution that would fit the client’s requirements.

 What Tools are Needed to Design?

-We believe that research is important thus books, websites, case studies are extremely important sources of information for planning and brainstorming.
+We believe that research is important; thus, books, websites, case studies are extremely important sources of information for planning and brainstorming.

 For technical tools, we usually use a series of Computer-Aided Design (CAD) tools.
-You can refer to this blog how to create technical drawings.
+You can refer to this blog on how to create technical drawings.
 From ideating to sketching to rendering, these tools are important for a product designer.
 Here is an example of a product that is being designed using design software.

 What Makes a Good Product Design?

-A good product design is one that accurately fulfills the purpose of the product.
+A good product design is one that accurately fulfils the purpose of the product.
 It must be easy to use, solves real-world problems, has great aesthetics, innovative, detailed, and are ideal for mass production.
 Mass production would mean that it is in high demand and would have extremely high usability.